THE RE\VIEW: AN ITEM CATALOG OF EXCLUSIVE RUNWAY REVIEWS, CRITIQUES & CULTURAL EVENTS, PAYING RESPECT TO THE WORLDS OF FASHION, ENTERTAINMENT & ART.

 In a modern political wasteland, thou shall protect thee energy.

-The co-founders Benjamin Alexander Huseby and Serhat Isik Berlin based label, GmBH, showcased their first politically motivated collection titled – "My Beauty Offends You" – in the midst of a fitting cold-rainy night.
-To say the collective took us by a storm, wouldn’t do them their earned justice though.
+The co-founder's Benjamin Alexander Huseby and Serhat Isik, of the Berlin based label, GmBH, showcased their first politically motivated collection titled – "My Beauty Offends You" – in the midst of a fittingly cold-rainy night.
+Though, To say the collective took us by a storm, wouldn’t do them their earned justice.
 The location?
-It was held in the Parisian L’Aérosol; a street focused art center in what used to be an industrial railway area.
+It was held in the Parisian L’Aérosol; a street focused art center, in what used to be an industrial railway area.

-And just like the night of chills among the grundy cold-energy spot, what radiated off the catwalk was an emphasized intention put upon the concept of self-protection.
-From the first piece that caught my attention, a chain-mail tank top to the extra long motocross gloves – an accessories trend in itself, emerging from within the fall 2018 shows – one could most definitely feel the concept of protecting your energy.
+And just like the night of chills found among the grundy cold-energy spot, what radiated off the catwalk was an emphasized intention put upon the concept of 'self-protection'.
+From the first piece that caught my attention, a chain-mail tank top to the extra long motocross gloves (both as trends, I've seen emerging from within the fall 2018 shows), one could most definitely feel the concept of protecting your energy.

 Courtesy of Indigital.tv